ellucianEthos/python-pubsub-demo/README.md

     * Name the application *Parking Ticket System* and click *Add*

 * Add parking-tickets resource to owned resources
-    * On the Manage Applications screen, hover over the Parking Ticket System card and click the pencil edit icon
+    * On the Manage Applications screen, hover over the Parking Ticket System card and click the pencil edit icon.

     ![](/images/app_pts_edit.png)

-    * In the Owned Resources widget click the gear icon
+    * In the Owned Resources widget click the gear icon.

     ![](/images/resources_gear.png)